fal-ai/dbt-fal/docsite/docs/cli/getting-started.md

     assert e.response["error"]
 ```

-fal makes certain variables and functions avaliable in this script, [checkout the fal scripts section for more details](fal%20scripts/functions-and-variables)
+fal makes certain variables and functions avaliable in this script.
+[Check out the fal scripts section for more details](cli/fal%20scripts/functions-and-variables)

 ## 4. Add a `meta` section in your `schema.yml`